 VUMC is committed to cooperating with government investigators, as required by law.

-If a VUMC Workforce Member receives a subpoena, search warrant, or other similar document related to VUMC, then, before taking any other action, that person must immediately contact the Office of Legal Affairs.
-The Office of Legal Affairs, the Office of Compliance & Corporate Integrity, and Accreditation & Standards are responsible for authorizing access to medical records and patients, the release or copying of any VUMC documents or records, or the inspection of VUMC premises, equipment or facilities.
+If a VUMC Workforce Member receives a subpoena, search warrant, or other similar document related to VUMC, then, before taking any other action, that person must immediately contact the Office of Legal Affairs or the subsidiary organization’s legal counsel.
 If a government investigator, agent, or auditor comes to any VUMC office or facility, ask the person for their business card, have them be seated in a public waiting area, and contact your supervisor.
-Before providing any access to, or discussing any matters with, such investigator, agent, or auditor, the supervisor or manager responsible for the unit should contact the Office of Legal Affairs and the Hospital Administrator-on-Call.
+Before providing any access to, or discussing any matters with, such investigator, agent, or auditor, the supervisor or manager responsible for the unit should contact the Office of Legal Affairs or the subsidiary organization’s legal counsel and the Hospital Administrator-on-Call.